-As a professional photographer organizing photo tours in Barcelona, I must admit I have seen often participant photographers shooting photos of a given visited place (for example, a building or a cityscape) too quickly without checking view angle or composition first.
-This happened to me many times not only with beginner photographers but even with intermediate or advanced ones.
+As a professional photographer organizing photo workshops in Valencia, I must admit I have seen often participant photographers shooting photos of a given visited place (for example, a building or a cityscape) too quickly without checking view angle or composition first.

 Spain is worldwide famous for being a country full of colorful fiestas all year round and clearly Barcelona is no exception.
 Among the several festivals you can enjoy in the Catalan capital, here are three suggestions for photographing festivals in Barcelona: the Saint George's Day, the Gracia Festival and the Merce Festival.
-Three rich and colorful not to miss events if you wish shooting some great images of street photography while visiting one of the most exciting European destinations.

 Looking for the best views of Barcelona?
 Barcelona reserves many scenic viewpoints to shoot images of its beautiful skyline and landmarks.
 Department stores, rooftop bars, monuments or parks, Barcelona is home to many locations that boast some great scenic views of the pretty old town, the beaches or the entire city.
-Though most of my suggested places are tripod friendly, remember to be always discrete when you use it.
-Here is a list of some of my favorite places where you can have the best views of Barcelona.
-Also you find some information about how to get there and the best light of the day to catch photos.

 When traveling food photography is a tasteful aspect for many photographers.
 In fact, food tells a lot about the country you are visiting and also it can be a useful way to know more about people and culture.
 Countries like Italy, India or China offer such a wide range of different and tasteful specialities that basically every city or region of these countries get their own traditional dishes and culinary style.
 Here are a few quick tips for taking some great images of food.